How to Get Google to Index Your Website

 Google's indexing process is complicated, with many phases affecting each other.

-To get them to index your website quickly, you first need to get rid of any roadblocks that may prevent indexing from happening in the first place.
+To get them to index your website quickly, you need to make sure there are no roadblocks preventing Google from indexing in the first place.

-And finally, boost your website’s popularity by building external links to your website and getting people to talk about your content on social media.
+Finally, boost your website's popularity by building external links to your website and getting people to talk about your content on social media.

 If your content isn’t on Google, does it even exist?